Looking for French videos for beginners?

 Wait, So I Can Just Start Learning French with Videos?

 Get on your comfy clothes, pull out your headphones and prepare to watch your way to fluency with these French videos for beginners.

 And yes, I am suggesting that some of those videos should be entirely in French.
 It’s a method that has worked for so many language learners before you—but why?

 But the learning doesn’t stop there.
 Not only are online videos good for practicing your pronunciation, but they also help your listening comprehension skills and can be used to build grammar and vocabulary knowledge.

-For example, many French videos for beginners offer transcriptions, subtitles and even translations so learners can follow along.
+For example, many French videos for beginners offer transcriptions, French subtitles and even translations so learners can follow along.

 This is perfect for beginners, because not only will you understand what’s being said in the video, but you’ll also learn new vocabulary and see grammatical structures in action.

 Additionally, the best thing about some beginner videos is that you can be exposed to native, natural spoken French without having to be completely fluent in the language yet.

-The 7 Best Sites and YouTube Channels to Find French Videos for Beginners
+The 30 Best Sites and YouTube Channels to Find French Videos for Beginners

 This list starts with videos for beginners who just know the absolute basics.
 As you go further down the list, the videos get gradually more difficult.

 Podcast français facile

 These videos are for people who have just recently started learning French.

 Simply click on a video with a thumbnail or a title that interests you, and you can begin watching a simple, slow French video about that topic.

 I suggest starting with people introducing themselves since that’s perhaps the most important skill for beginners.
 Try clicking a video under the Se présenter (Introducing/presenting yourself) heading.

 Best of all, each French video on this website also includes a transcript to follow along with, and some even include comprehension questions.

 “Learn French # 30 Dialogues” from Learn French with Vincent

-Well, by watching others communicate in French, you’ll be able to imitate vocabulary and grammar conventions to communicate in French yourself.
+Well, by watching others communicate in French, you’ll be able to imitate vocabulary and grammar conventions to communicate in it yourself.

 While the channel includes many French videos for beginners, this particular clip includes over two hours of easy French dialogues spoken slowly and clearly on all sorts of conversation topics.

 Better yet, each dialogue also has accompanying French transcriptions and English translations so that you can understand the dialogue no matter where the speakers take it.

 You can use FluentU as a beginner and watch your understanding and fluency in French skyrocket into the intermediate and advanced levels!

-Each video has built-in but optional transcriptions and translations to help with understanding as well as accompanying quizzes that include simple grammatical explanations and comprehension questions.
+Each video has built-in but optional transcriptions and translations to help with understanding, as well as accompanying quizzes that include simple grammatical explanations and comprehension questions.

 This all means you can actually learn French with videos that were intended for natives from the very start of your learning process, but with all the support you need.

-While this resource can still definitely be used by beginners, I would suggest having a little bit of a base in the language so that these videos are a perfect cross between challenging and familiar.
+While this resource can still definitely be used by beginners, I would suggest having a little bit of a base in the language so that the videos are a perfect cross between challenging and familiar.

 The videos are spoken in clear, slow French, even if they throw in a challenging new vocabulary word every now and then.

 That means you can start as a beginner and continue to use FLEvideo through all your progress in French!

 “Partir” from TV5MONDE’s Parlons français

-For those looking for a little je ne sais quoi in their French videos for beginners, “Partir” from TV5MONDE’s Parlons français (Let’s Speak French) resource is the perfect video series for you.
+For those looking for a little je ne sais quoi in their French videos for beginners, “Partir” from TV5MONDE’s Parlons français (Let’s Speak French) is the perfect video series for you.

-In French, the word partir means “to leave,” and this beginner web-documentary follows Nadine, a French-Canadian woman who moves to Paris.
+In French, the word partir means “to leave,” and this beginner web documentary follows Nadine, a French-Canadian woman who moves to Paris.

 While you’re enjoying the actual storyline of these French videos, don’t forget to check out the accompanying transcription files to follow along.
 Simply download and open up, and you’ll be able to understand everything that’s being said.